Robust inference for geographic regression discontinuity designs: assessing the impact of police precincts: Policing data in NYC and preliminary analyses

-Suppose buffers with radius lengths of 300 to 1300 feet are drawn around each border.
+Suppose buffers with radius lengths of 300 to 1000 feet are drawn around each border.
 Then, the number of arrests made by each of the two precincts within the bounds of the buffer zone are counted so that we can test if there is a significant difference in arrest counts.
-We detail the specifics of the test statistics used in following sections, but informally we fit an autoregressive model to the difference in arrest rates on either side of the boundary and test whether the mean of the time series differs from zero.
-Figure \ref{fig:NaivePvalue} shows the distribution of p-values from this test for a 500 foot buffer, as well as the percentage of rejections out of 144 borders as a function of the buffer width.
-We see that 87.5\% of the p-values are less than 0.05 when we use a buffer radius of 500 feet, with similar percentages for other buffer widths, and the p-value histogram is far from uniform.

-There are many reasons why this might occur: 1) there truly are large differences in arresting practices across NYC precincts, 2) either the causal assumptions do not hold or the statistical test we use is invalid, or 3) some combination of these two issues.
+Specifically, if we let $(Y_0, Y_1)$ be the number of arrests on the two sides of the border, we expect that $Y_0 \sim \text{binomial}(Y_0 + Y_1, 0.5)$ under the null hypothesis of no precinct effect.
+We can use this result to test the hypothesis that the expected number of arrests on either side of the boundary is the same.
+Figure \ref{fig:NaivePvalue} shows the distribution of p-values from this test for a 600 foot buffer, as well as the percentage of rejections out of 144 borders as a function of the buffer width.
+We see that 92.4\% of the p-values are less than 0.05 when we use a buffer radius of 600 feet, with similar percentages for other buffer widths, and the p-value histogram is far from uniform.
+This may occur because: (1) there truly are large differences in arresting practices across NYC police precincts, (2) either the causal assumptions do not hold or the statistical test is invalid, or (3) some combination of these two.